What is early-onset Alzheimer's disease?

-- Talk openly with your spouse about issues that are important to you, such as finances, household and child-rearing responsibilities, and sexual intimacy.
+- Talk openly with your spouse/partner about issues that are important to you, such as finances, household and child-rearing responsibilities, and sexual intimacy.
 Look toward future care-giving needs, and try to make plans and decisions together, ahead of time.
-Encourage your spouse to join a caregiver's support group.
+Encourage your spouse/partner to join a caregiver's support group.

 - Don't tune out your friends.
 Share your experience of living with Alzheimer's disease.
 Stay as active as possible for as long as possible.
 Invite your friends to attend educational programs about Alzheimer's disease.

 - As your disease progresses, you may find job-related tasks more difficult to perform.
 Investigate all possible options, including family and medical leave act (FMLA), an employer-sponsored disability program, early retirement and all other benefits available to you through your employer.
 Speak with your doctor about medical disability or medical retirement options so you do not get laid off for poor work performance.